Neuromorphic computing

 Neuromorphic computing is a computing approach inspired by the human brain's structure and function.
 It uses artificial neurons to perform computations, mimicking neural systems for tasks such as perception, motor control, and multisensory integration.
 These systems, implemented in analog, digital, or mixed-mode VLSI, prioritize robustness, adaptability, and learning by emulating the brain’s distributed processing across small computing elements.
 This interdisciplinary field integrates biology, physics, mathematics, computer science, and electronic engineering to develop systems that emulate the brain’s morphology and computational strategies.
-Neuromorphic systems aim to enhance energy efficiency and computational power for applications including artificial intelligence, pattern recognition, and sensory processing.
+Neuromorphic systems aim to enhance energy efficiency and computational power for applications including artificial intelligence, robotics, pattern recognition, and sensory processing.

 History

 Carver Mead proposed one of the first applications for neuromorphic engineering in the late 1980s.
 In 2006, researchers at Georgia Tech developed a field programmable neural array, a silicon-based chip modeling neuron channel-ion characteristics.
 In 2011, MIT researchers created a chip mimicking synaptic communication using 400 transistors and standard CMOS techniques.

 In 2012 HP Labs researchers reported that Mott memristors exhibit volatile behavior at low temperatures, enabling the creation of neuristors that mimic neuron behavior and support Turing machine components.
 Also in 2012, Purdue University researchers presented a neuromorphic chip design using lateral spin valves and memristors, noted for energy efficiency.

 The 2013 Blue Brain Project creates detailed digital models of rodent brains.

 Neurogrid, developed by Brains in Silicon at Stanford University, used 16 NeuroCore chips to emulate 65,536 neurons with high energy efficiency in 2014.
 The 2014 BRAIN Initiative and IBM’s TrueNorth chip contributed to neuromorphic advancements.

 The 2016 BrainScaleS project, a hybrid neuromorphic supercomputer at University of Heidelberg, operated 864 times faster than biological neurons.

-In 2017, Intel unveiled its Loihi chip, using an asynchronous spiking neural network for efficient learning and inference.
+In 2017, Intel unveiled its Loihi chip, using an asynchronous artificial neural network for efficient learning and inference.
 Also in 2017 IMEC’s self-learning chip, based on OxRAM, demonstrated music composition by learning from minuets.